Skip to main content

 7.3 Optional extensions

-The ecosystem may support optional, registered sub chains in the future. v1 does not require any sub chains for entities to operate.
+The ecosystem may support optional private execution zones or specialized application workflows in the future. v1 does not require any private execution zones for entities to operate.

 8. Economics (high-level)